Masai Mara

 • Shopping: Purchase beads and jewellery from local villages ('manyatta') to support local communities instead of buying trinkets from camps and lodges.

-• Must-Do: Try a Hot-Air Balloon Safari for a unique view of the Migration in Mara.
+• Must-Do: Try a Hot-Air Balloon Safari for a unique view of the Great Migration in Mara.
 Remember, not all lodges or camps offer this adventure.

 • Food Safety: Keep food out of your tent or room to avoid attracting unwanted visitors at night.